2026 Call for Contributions

 • Name and email addresses of the panel convenors (the person submitting the proposal does not have to add their name twice – their status as the convenor will be assumed!)

-• A short abstract of fewer than 300 characters (including spaces)
+• A short abstract of less than 300 characters (including spaces)

 • A long abstract of 350 words, explaining the overall focus of the panel.